Dying in Place

 Keys to A Successful Service

-• The patient has a clear wish to die at home
+• The client has a clear wish to die at home

 • Multiple dedicated carers with the ability to provide care